 Faculty Mentor and applicant jointly develop a high quality written plan of support describing how they intend to maintain communication and collaborate.
 This plan should describe clearly defined activities with a timeline designed to assist the applicant through doctoral studies.

-Detailed instructions for the Collaborative Plan of Support can be found in the CDIP application form.
+Detailed instructions for the Collaborative Plan of Support can be found on the CDIP How to Apply page.

-For more information on the Faculty Mentor’s role and eligibility, see the CDIP Faculty Mentor page.
+For more information on the Faculty Mentor’s role and eligibility, see the CDIP Mentorship page.

 Three current professional letters of recommendation are required, one of which must be from the CSU Faculty Mentor.
 If the applicant is currently enrolled in a doctoral program, one of the letters must be from a faculty member at that institution.
 The recommendations should address the applicant’s: